Finding Success as a Transfer

 As Nicholas said, you have plenty of time to make the most out of your experience.
 I’m only in my second semester here, and I’ve been able to take phenomenal classes, join multiple publications, be a part of Greek life, and meet lifelong friends.
 Moreover, I am about to study abroad this summer.

 Your time here will be just as beneficial and fulfilling regardless of when you’re arriving at Cal.
-Take advantage of the Transfer Center and all it has to offer as well as consider this advice for achieving success here!
+Take advantage of the Transfer Student Center and all it has to offer as well as consider this advice for achieving success here!

 Want More?